VegaDeftwing/OpGuidesHugoSrc/content/posts/SomeConsumerism.md

 4. Love Death Robots

    The majority of these short stories really stick with you.
-Espically the neral-link moster fighting one- the animation for that one made the part of my brain that likes a well coreographed fight between monsters light up enough I just sorta made that dumb "dudeeeee, this is cooool" laugh.
+Especially the neral-link moster fighting one- the animation for that one made the part of my brain that likes a well coreographed fight between monsters light up enough I just sorta made that dumb "dudeeeee, this is cooool" laugh.

 5. She-Ra, Infinity Train, & KIPO